 We are beginning to be able to put away some funds from op-shop sales for projects like this.
 And today we launched our first raffle - a good raffle once a month will boost the coffers.
 We have bought a good stack of beads online and there is a small group just starting to get into making jewellery.
 The old ladies are working hard at burning holes in the yininti beans and making beautiful necklaces.

 Yesterday we went out in the troopy to a spot about 30k east of here, where the most beautiful mountains rise from the plain - and where the minkulpa (bush tobacco) grows.
-I spent much of the day climbing impossibly steep and rocky and prickly slopes and finally came down at dusk with bagful of minkulpa to distribute.
+I spent much of

 The hillside is a botanists delight, a native garden crammed full of beautiful medicinal and food plants.
 And up there I feel free (if hot!) and can gaze upon the magnificent ancestor mountains stretching away over the plains.
 Birds fly close overhead and there are kangaroos somehow managing to bound down the hillside.